weka/tools/topics/MBC_cluster_conversion/README.md

   -s skip failed hosts
   -d override drain grace period for s3 in seconds
   -b to perform conversion on a single host
-  -l log file will be saved to this location insted of current dir -h show this help string
+  -l log file will be saved to this location instead of current dir -D assign drive dedicated cores (use only for on-prem deployment, this will override pinned cores) -F assign frontend dedicated cores (use only for on-prem deployment, this will override pinned cores) -C assign compute dedicated cores (use only for on-prem deployment, this will override pinned cores) -h show this help string
 ```